 Alice Dill Prasetyoko

-An American citizen and native of California, Alice Prasetyoko currently resides in Bali, Indonesia, with her husband and business partner, Wira Danu Prasetyoko.
-Alice is one of the original founders of Yayasan Bali Arkananta / The Lighthouse Bali and has continued to enjoy the role of Co-Managing Director with her husband since its inception in 2013.
+An American citizen and native of California, Alice has lived in Bali, Indonesia, since 2009.
+Alice is one of the original founders of Yayasan Bali Arkananta, Yayasan Bali Mercusuar and The Lighthouse Bali.
+She has continued to enjoy her role as founder and director of The Lighthouse Bali since its inception in 2013.

 Having worked with alcoholics and addicts in various environments for over two decades, Alice has found her passion in working one-on-one with private clients, where she provides support, education and some much needed fun (from sports activities to music events, tours of Bali and more).